City-of-Helsinki/helsinki-design-system/CONTRIBUTING.md

     * Fix – If you intend to make a code change to solve a production issue.

 3. If you’ve added code that should be tested, add tests!
-Ensure the test suite passes and jest snapshot tests are updated by running the following command.
+Ensure the test suite passes and Jest snapshot tests are updated by running the following command.
 Also commit the updated snapshot tests.
+HDS support includes responsive design so testing on different screen sizes on real devices, simulators, or browser tools is encouraged.

 ```bash
 yarn test -- -u